tmoze315/ku-adventure/README.md

 * Bosses \(e.g. a Dragon\).
 These are monsters with large images and orange text.
 They can be easily identified by the fact that they raise an alarm and have an extended 5 minute timer
 * Anything "Transcended", for example: "_an enlightened_ **Transcended** Troll Berserker**"**

-To ping these players,  mention the bot `@Adventure Time!` in the `#adventure` channel.
+To ping these players,  mention the `@Adventure Time!` role in the `#adventure` channel.
 You can also add a message to provide a bit more context.
 For example:

 `@Adventure Time!
 Dragon!`